-Principle Reporting Principle 1 - Include rehabilitation planning in mine planning Mine planning incorporates the rehabilitation goals set in the MOP commitment.
-As dumps receive final shaping, rehabilitation activities commence and planting operations are optimally timed for maximum seedling development and growth (spring or autumn).
-Planning for rehabilitation should be integrated into the mine planning process and should include allocating adequate and dedicated resources to achieve the planned rehabilitation outcomes.
-Principle 2 - Undertake progressive rehabilitation Rehabilitation activities follow closely
+Principle Reporting Principle 1 - Include rehabilitation planning in mine planning Planning for rehabilitation should be integrated into the mine planning process and should include allocating adequate and dedicated resources to achieve the planned rehabilitation outcomes.
+Ashton's MOP describes the rehabilitation objectives and Ashton works towards achieving those objectives supported by a detailed monitoring plan.
+Principle 2 - Undertake progressive rehabilitation Companies should undertake rehabilitation progressively, with the objective of ensuring that rehabilitation is as close as possible to active mining.
+Rehabilitation undertaken to its maximum extent.
+Remaining disturbed areas are actively utilised with the current underground operations.

-Principle Reporting Companies should undertake rehabilitation progressively, with the objective of ensuring that rehabilitation is as close as possible to active mining. behind final shaping of waste emplacements.
-Seasonal timing for optimal tree seed emergence/development doesn't always align with the completion of final shaping.
-In this instance, a cover crop will be planted to reduce dust potential and assist in adding organic matter to the soil profile in readiness for tree seeding within the following 6-12 months.
 Principle 3 - Minimise time that disturbed areas are left without vegetation Companies should actively seek to minimise the time that land is left without cover during mining.
+This should include: Taking steps to ensure that rehabilitation is commenced within 12 months of land becoming available for rehabilitation Utilising methods of temporary rehabilitation 1 , such as aerial seeding of over burden and other disturbed areas where permanent rehabilitation has not commenced.
+All available areas have been covered as per the MOP.
+MOP describes temporary covering for minor works undertaken.
+Principle 4 - Prioritise areas of rehabilitation and temporary cover to reduce impacts Companies should prioritise rehabilitation and temporary cover in those areas where leaving land exposed will have the most impact.
+The following areas should be considered to have priority: As above

+1 Temporary rehabilitation describes reshaping, revegetation and other rehabilitation techniques that are used for purposes other than final rehabilitation.
+This includes such initiatives as seeding overburden emplacement areas to reduce erosion, which are only temporary.

-This should include: Taking steps to ensure that rehabilitation is commenced within 12 months of land becoming available for rehabilitation See comment in Principle 2 Utilising methods of temporary rehabilitation[1], such as aerial seeding of over burden and other disturbed areas where permanent rehabilitation has not commenced.
-Principle 4 - Prioritise areas of rehabilitation and temporary cover to reduce impacts Narrative - how has this been implemented in the last twelve months Companies should prioritise rehabilitation and temporary cover in those areas where leaving land exposed will have the most impact.
-The following areas should be considered to have priority: See comment in Principle 2 Areas that have the greatest impact on visual amenity, such as areas that face townships, residences, or the highway Areas that have the potential to generate dust leaving the site Areas that are important for biodiversity, such as rehabilitation adjoining or providing connectivity to remnant vegetation.
-Principle 5 - Meet target for rehabilitation progress identified in the Mining Operations Plan The rehabilitation commitments indicated in the approved MOP, specify a total Each company should meet the annual target for rehabilitation quantity (area) set in the Mining Operations Plans for each of its mines. rehabilitated target of 321.9ha would be reached by 31 December 2014.
-At the end of 2014 the rehabilitated area on site totalled 347.7ha.
+Principle Reporting Areas that have the greatest impact on visual amenity, such as areas that face townships, residences, or the highway Areas that have the potential to generate dust leaving the site Areas that are important for biodiversity, such as rehabilitation adjoining or providing connectivity to remnant vegetation.
+Principle 5 - Meet target for rehabilitation progress identified in the Mining Operations Plan Each company should meet the annual target for rehabilitation quantity (area) set in the Mining Operations Plans for each of its mines.
+Rehabilitation undertaken to its maximum extent.
+Remaining disturbed areas are actively utilised with the current underground operations.
+Principle 6 - Set quality targets for rehabilitation in the Mining Operations Plan and implement a monitoring program to measure performance Each company should include quality targets for the various types of rehabilitation in the Mining Operations Plan for each of its mines.

-Principle

-Principle 6 - Set quality targets for rehabilitation in the Mining Operations Plan and implement a monitoring program to measure performance

-Each company should include quality targets for the various types of rehabilitation in the Mining Operations Plan for each of its mines.
 A monitoring program to measure the performance of rehabilitation areas against the quality targets should be implemented at each of its mines.

-Reporting

-Rehabilitation monitoring to demonstrate key indicators/criteria required for mine closure, which will be detailed in the final MOP, commenced in November 2008.
-Reference and rehabilitation monitoring sites have been established and will continue to be added as new rehabilitation areas are completed.
+Targets described in current MOP and reported on in Annual Review.